Sacramento Hearing Aids & Amplifiers

-ReSound LiNX Quattro™ is beyond compare with richer sound quality, longer rechargeable battery life, an unrivaled full spectrum of bluetooth streaming, and personalization remote programming without coming into the office - all in one product.
-With improved clarity, access to more sounds, and with a stronger signal between your hearing aids, your favorite environments become richer with ReSound LiNX Quattro.
-Right down to the finer details, ReSound offers you a brilliant experience with layers of sound - and inspires confidence in the moments that matter most.
+ReSound is beyond compare with richer sound quality, longer rechargeable battery life, an unrivaled full spectrum of Bluetooth streaming, and personalization remote programming without coming into the office - all in one product.
+With improved clarity, access to more sounds, and with a stronger signal between your hearing aids, your favorite environments become richer with ReSound.
+Right down to the finer details, ReSound offers you a brilliant experience with layers of sound - and inspires confidence in the moments that matter.

 Signia stands for iconic innovation, introducing several world-first solutions like its latest hearing aid technology, Signia Xperience.
 The hearing aids on this new platform include Pure 312 X and the rechargeable Pure Charge&Go X, both of which feature acoustic-motion sensors for a complete analysis of your dynamic soundscape.
 Signia hearing aids offer direct connectivity to smartphones to stream phone calls with both iPhone and Android.
 Signia Xperience hearing aids measure more aspects of sound to deliver vastly improved hearing from any direction, in any situation – even when moving.
 They even have Own Voice Processing (OVP™) to process your own voice separate from other sounds.